zincsamael/muppy/muppy/doc/source/related.rst

 PySizer was a Google Summer of Code 2005 project by Nick Smallbone.
 It relies on the garbage collector to gather information about existing objects.
-The developer can create a summary of the current set of objects and then analyze the extracted data.
+The developer can take a snapshot of the current set of objects and then analyze the extracted data.
 It is possible to group objects by criteria like object type and apply filtering mechanisms to the sets of objects.
 Using a patched CPython version it is also possible to find out where in the code a certain object was